netxms/netxms-doc/admin/agent-management.rst

 script output will be given as a result of execution(metric value).

-``ExternalParameterShellExec`` has same meaning as ``ExternalParameter`` with exception that agent will use shell to execute specified command instead of system process exeution API.
+``ExternalParameterShellExec`` has same meaning as ``ExternalParameter`` with exception that agent will use shell to execute specified command instead of system process execution API.
 This difference presented only on Windows system, on other systems ``ExternalParameter`` and ``ExternalParameterShellExec`` behaves identically.